Create New Clustered Cache

 NCache Manager unable to connect with NCache Service:

-If NCache Manager is unable to connect with NCache Service, even when it is started, then your system firewall might be blocking Service port.
+If NCache Manager is unable to connect with NCache Service, even when it is started, then your system firewall might be blocking Service port (port number 8250).
 Unblock Service port from system firewall.